-A recent grant from the Gilead Foundation entitled "HIV Care and Treatment in Prisons of Haiti, Dominican Republic and Jamaica", has enabled HtW to increase its presence in Jamaica prisons to conduct exams, treatment and other services towards the prevention, identification, and treatment of infectious and contagious disease, particularly HIV and tuberculosis.
-Through this new grant HtW will reach more prisoners throughout additional prisons in Jamaica and work more extensively with the prison authority toward strengthening their capacity to deliver quality healthcare.
+A grant from the Gilead Foundation entitled "HIV Care and Treatment in Prisons of Haiti, Dominican Republic and Jamaica," enabled HtW to increase its presence in Jamaica prisons to conduct exams, treatment and other services towards the prevention, identification, and treatment of infectious and contagious disease, particularly HIV and tuberculosis.
+Through this grant HtW reaches more prisoners throughout additional prisons in Jamaica and works more extensively with the prison authority toward strengthening their capacity to deliver quality healthcare.

 In 2007, the Jamaica Department of Correctional Services worked with HtW and the International Corrections and Prison Association to install and operate a telemedicine program at the Tower Street Prison in Kingston.
 This is one of the first successful implementations of prison-based telemedicine in any resource-poor country.

 Telemedicine, through the use of computer, Internet, camera and sound, enables doctors with particular expertise -- based in Jamaica, or abroad -- to consult on difficult cases or in making diagnoses.
 The patient is presented onscreen for a medical interview and viewing of their condition.
 Prison medical staff can engage in discussion with the consulting doctor via the screen as well.
 Telemedicine allows doctors in prison systems to consult with HIV Specialists inside their country or abroad where access is otherwise limited.